-Here you can find a number of settings you can add to already-imported individual digital review copies, or to groups of digital review copies.
+Here you can find information on a number of settings you can add / edit for already-imported, individual DRCs, or for groups of DRCs.

-You can view each DRC title and either edit their settings individually by clicking the Edit icon to the left of each ISBN in the Recently Imported section:
+You can edit individual DRC settings by clicking the Edit icon to the left of each ISBN in the Recently Imported section:

-Or you can filter by date imported, imprint, or ISBN and then select multiple titles and apply a specific action.
-To filter, select the time frame in which a DRC file was imported or a specific ISBN or Imprint and then click Apply to see your filter take effect.
+You can also filter by date imported, imprint, or ISBN and then select multiple titles and apply a specific Action to them.
+To filter, select the time frame in which a DRC file was imported, or a specific ISBN or Imprint, then click Apply to see your filter take effect.

-In the list of DRC’s you can sort be each column header, switching from an ascending to a descending sort by clicking that column header again.
+In the list of DRCs, you can sort by each column header, switching from an ascending to a descending sort by clicking that column header again.

-On Site Until Date: this is the On Site Expiration date or the date the DRC will disappear from the Edelweiss Review Copies tab and will no longer be able to be requested or shared for download unless it’s already an invite only title.
-Your options for site expiration are
+On Site Until Date: this is the On Site Expiration date, the date the DRC button (Download or Request) will disappear from the related Edelweiss title listing.
+It will no longer be able to be requested or shared for download unless it’s already an Invite-Only title.
+Your options for on-site expiration are:

 - On site until a date you specify

 - Expire on Sales/Pub Date: this will automatically update if your On Sale/Pub date changes

 You can also extend the availability of an individual DRC after its on-site expiration date by clicking Edit, then the Access Permissions tab, opting to allow the title to be shared with the currently assigned ADE DRM, or allow it to be shared and read anywhere from 10-120 days beyond the on-site expiration date:

 - Device Expiration: the actual date, or period after download, that a DRC will become inaccessible on the reader’s end